-- 5. Fill the cooling system with a 5% solution (1.6 ounces per quart [50 grams per liter] of water) of a mildly alkaline cleaning agent.
-Refer to section "Coolant Selections and Maintenance". - 6.
-Run the engine at moderate speed until the thermostat starts to open.
-The thermostat starts to open at 88°C (190°F) and is fully open at 95°C (203°F).
+- 1. Fill the cooling system with a 5% solution (1.6 ounces per quart [50 grams per liter] of water) of a mildly alkaline cleaning agent, such as sodium carbonate. - Run the engine at moderate speed until the thermostat starts to open, at an operating temperature of approximately 60° C (140° F).
 Then run it for about five minutes longer.
-Shut down the engine and allow it to cool to approximately 50°C (112°F). - 7.
-Drain all the cleaning solution. - 8.
+Shut down the engine and allow it to cool to approximately 50° C (112° F). - 3.
+Drain all the cleaning solution. - 4.
 Flush the cleaning solution from the cooling system. - a.
 Immediately after draining the cleaning solution, flush the system with clean water. - b.
 Once the clean water has drained, fill the system again with clean water. - c.
-Run the engine at moderate speed until the thermostat starts to open.
-The thermostat starts to open at 88°C (190°F) and is fully open at 95°C (203°F).
-Then run it for about five minutes longer.
-Shut down the engine and allow it to cool to approximately 50°C (112°F). - d.
-Drain the hot water. - 9.
+Run the engine.
+Allow the engine to warm up to approximately 60° C (140° F), and then run it about five minutes longer. - d.
+Drain the hot water. - 5.
 Fill the cooling system with new coolant.
 For detailed procedures, see the vehicle/chassis maintenance manual.
-For types of coolant, Refer to section "Coolant Selections and Maintenance" for the listing of required intervals using the recommended coolants.
+For types of coolant, refer to the How to Select Coolant section for the listing of required intervals using the recommended coolants